uphold-forks/flare/README.md

 }' -H 'content-type:application/json;' 127.0.0.1:9658/ext/P | jq '.result'
 ```

-The above deploy script also initiated 1000 XRP transactions across 10 agents, where an agent is an XRP Ledger account holder that engages with the FXRP system.
+The above deploy script also initiated 1000 XRP payments to a signalling address.
 The state-connector system observes these payments, finalises the state to the Flare Network, and then issues a corresponding Spark payment to a Flare account referenced in the memo field of the XRP Ledger transaction.
 The XRP Ledger payments can be seen in real-time at https://testnet.xrpl.org/.

 ## State-Connector System Deployment